YuHuaiCui/Social-Distribution/frontend/README.md

 ## 📋 Current Frontend Status

 ### Overview
 The frontend is fully designed and implemented with all required pages and UI components.
+The application features a modern glassmorphism design with theme-aware styling, smooth animations, and responsive layouts.
 However, since the backend is still under development, some features use mock data or show API errors.
 Below is a detailed breakdown of each page's functionality.

 ### Quick Reference Table